RahaSey/Pokemon-Gen6-Tracker/README.md

 ### 5: Start the Tracker
 To start the tracker, you just need to double click on "citra-updater.py".
 In the tracker, you can move the window, resize the window and Zoom with Ctrl + mouse wheel.

+**CAREFUL** : This tracker displays the highest lvl pokemon, so when pivoting, you might see the wrong pokemon for a few level.
+Also, be careful with the arrows on the tracker, which let you see the opposing pokemon.
+If the trainer has more than 1 pokemon, you are able to see all of them, so i suggest to only use the right arrow.

 ### 6: IMPORTANT
+This tracker is new and has a few problems, which might take a while to fix.
+Here are some problems i've had and how to fix:

+#### The tracker won't update for some reason
+Sometimes, it happens and i'm still not sure why.
+The easiest fix is to close the Tracker and run it again.

+#### The tracker